ShiuLab/PseudogenePipeline/README.md

     2. fa.hiConf.RMfilt/fa.hiConf.RMfilt.cdnm - sequence information for pseudogenes
     3. hiConf.RMfilt.cdnm.gff - gff file with pseudogene annotations
       * NOTE: cdnm versions of the output use simplified pseudogene names.

+## Versio info

+### v.2.0.0

+- Converted to Python 3.
+- Some changes so the codes are PEP8-compliant.
+- Added license.

+### v1.0.0

+- Implemented in Python 2.
+- Included functionalities for checking parameter and input files.
+- The version for the [Campbell et al. (2014) Plant Physiol](http://www.plantphysiol.org/content/151/1/3).
+- Python 2-based.